CM does not have faith in his MLAs, says PM Modi targeting Congress in Rajasthan over infighting | Politics

 Prime Minister Narendra Modi on Wednesday alleged that the Congress government in Rajasthan was taking a soft stand against terrorists due to its appeasement politics and took a dig over infighting in the party, saying the ''chief minister does not have faith in his MLAs'' and they also don't trust him.

-Referring to the 2008 Jaipur serial blasts that claimed 71 lives and left 185 others injured, the prime minister alleged that the Congress government in the state did not fight the case strongly, leading to the acquittal of all the accused.
+Referring to the 2008 Jaipur serial blasts that claimed 71 lives and left 185 others injured, the prime minister alleged the Congress government did not fight the case strongly, leading to the acquittal of all the accused.

 "The Congress government of Rajasthan did what the Congress is notorious for.
 The Congress has always taken a soft stand on terrorists for appeasement.
 It does not leave any chance to stand with terrorist ideology," he alleged.